-Magnetic pulses sent to your brain can help improve your entire life and offer long-term symptom relief.
+Magnetic pulses sent to your brain from TMS treatment can help improve your entire life and offer long-term symptom relief managing depression.

-In Europe, it’s CE approved for major depressive disorder, OCD, PTSD, stroke after-effects, bipolar depression, schizophrenia, Parkinson’s disease, Alzheimer’s disease, cigarette addiction, autism spectrum disorders, Asperger’s, multiple sclerosis and chronic pain.
+In Europe, TMS therapy is CE approved for major depressive disorder, OCD, PTSD, stroke after-effects, bipolar depression, schizophrenia, Parkinson’s disease, Alzheimer’s disease, cigarette addiction, autism spectrum disorders, Asperger’s, multiple sclerosis and chronic pain.

 An imbalance in proper brain chemistry is a common cause of depression.
 With TMS therapy, magnetic pulses stimulate neurons of the brain which, in turn, help alleviate depression.
 Many people suffer from this type of depression, caused by a chemical imbalance, and don’t even realize it.
 The signs of depression include sadness and melancholy that doesn’t seem to go away, a lack of energy, irritability, change in sleeping and/or eating habits, and a lack of interest in activities that used to be enjoyable.

 Many people have treatment resistant depression, where antidepressants have helped little if at all.
 Transcranial Magnetic Stimulation is an excellent new alternative depression treatment.
 Also, whether or not antidepressants have helped previously, TMS therapy can still be effective.